fahr-khadija/Advanced-Physical-Design-using-OpenLANE-Sky130/README.md

   * #### [PNR interactive flow tutorial]

-## Day 1    Inception of open-source EDA, OpenLANE and Sky130 PDK
+## Day1    Inception of open-source EDA, OpenLANE and Sky130 PDK
+## Day2    Understand importance of good floorplan vs bad floorplan and introduction to library cells
+## Day3    Design and characterize one library cell using Magic Layout tool and ngspice
+## Day4    Pre-layout timing analysis and importance of good clock tree
+## Day5    Final steps for RTL2GDS